Home » Garden » 9 Ways to Garden in the Fall to Prepare for Winter

-Not sure how to start preparing the garden for winter?
-Here are 9 ways to garden in the fall to prepare for winter.
-And follow the garden tour at the end of this post!
+Not sure how to start preparing your garden for winter?
+Here are 11 fall gardening tasks to help prepare for winter.

 With fall in full swing, the garden is showing signs that it is slowing down for the season.